 The distribution of home mortgage loans in the Benton-Franklin AA is reasonable in relation to aggregate lending data for low income borrowers.
 BBNB's lending to moderate income borrowers compares poorly to both the aggregate data as well as the percentage of moderate-income families in the AA, however, greater weight is given to the Walla Walla AA lending performance because of BBNB's minimal amount of banking activity in the Benton-Franklin AA both in deposit taking as well as home loan lending.
 The lack of affordable housing reduces opportunities for mortgage lending to low income borrowers in the AA.
 This is demonstrated by the considerable lag between demographic data and aggregate lending in the AA.
 BBNB did not originate any mortgage loans to low-income families in 2017/2018.
 Aggregate HMDA data indicates that only 4.4 percent of home mortgage loans within the AA were originated to low-income families in 2016.
 Census data indicates 21.6 percent of AA families in 2017/2018.
 Aggregate HMDA data indicates that 16.6 percent of home mortgage loans within the AA were originated to moderate-income families in 2017/2018.
+Aggregate HMDA data indicates that 16.6 percent of home mortgage loans within the AA were originated to moderate-income families in 2017/2018.
+Aggregate HMDA data indicates that 16.6 percent of home mortgage loans within the AA mere originated to moderate-income families in 2017/2018.
+Census data indicates 17.7 percent of AA families in 2017/2018.
 Census data indicates 17.7 percent of AA families are moderate-income.